knpuniversity/symfony4/sfcasts/upgrade-sf5/knp-paginator-update.md

 Why would I want that?
-By setting this value to whatever PHP version you have on production, it will make sure you don't accidentally download any packages that work on your local machine with its *higher* PHP version... and explode on production.
+By setting this value to whatever PHP version you have on production, it will make sure you don't accidentally download any packages that work on your local machine with its *higher* PHP version... but explode on production.

 So if our goal is to upgrade to Symfony 5, our production server will need to *at least* be set to Symfony 5's minimum PHP version, which is 7.2.5.
 And